Survey Results - Trainee feedback on Cleary Gottlieb Steen & Hamilton

 The Legal 500 Future Lawyers verdict on Cleary Gottlieb Steen & Hamilton

 A day in the life of...
-Ren Chun Ho, second-seat trainee, Cleary Gottlieb Steen & Hamilton LLP
+Steven Daly, third-seat trainee, Cleary Gottlieb Steen & Hamilton

-Departments to date: Finance and restructuring; Capital markets
+Departments to date: Mergers and acquisitions; Capital markets; Litigation and arbitration

 4.00pm: I have a scheduled coffee with my senior mentor, an M&A partner at the firm.
-Besides direct supervisors, every trainee at the firm is also paired up with a trainee mentor, associate mentor and senior mentor, and I find these discussions across all levels enriching.
-My senior mentor and I discuss some of his insights on the current market cycle and how competition law affects his work on mergers.
+In addition to direct supervisors, every trainee at the firm is also paired up with a trainee mentor, associate mentor and senior mentor, and I find these discussions across all levels enriching.
+My senior mentor and I discuss the current market cycle and how my training contract is going generally.

-4.30pm: I continue on my work, making sure to use the document management systems and record my time appropriately.
+4.30pm: I continue with my day, making sure to use the document management systems and record my time appropriately.
 I also respond to various emails, including both internal queries and correspondence with other counsel on my various matters.

 About the firm